-Neodymium is a rare-earth element.
+It is a rare earth element discovered in 1885 by the Austrian chemist Carl Auer von Welsbach.
 It is a hard, slightly malleable silvery metal that quickly tarnishes in air and moisture.
 When oxidized, Neodymium reacts quickly to produce pink, purple/blue and yellow compounds.
-Neodymium was discovered in 1885 by the Austrian chemist Carl Auer von Welsbach, and is not found naturally in metallic form or unmixed with other lanthanides, It is present in significant quantities in the ore minerals monazite and bastnäsite.
-Although it belongs to the rare-earth metals, Neodymium is not rare at all.
-The reserves of Neodymium are estimated at about eight million tonnes, which is the second highest among rare-earth elements, following cerium.
+It is not found naturally in metallic form or unmixed with other lanthanides, but it is present in significant quantities in the ore minerals monazite and bastnäsite.
+Although it belongs to the rare earth metals group, this material is not rare at all.
+The reserves of this material are estimated at about eight million tonnes, which is the second highest among rare earth elements, following Cerium.

 Neodymium metal dust is combustible and therefore an explosion hazard.
-Neodymium dust and salts are very irritating to the eyes and mucous membranes, and moderately irritating to skin.
+The dust and salts are very irritating to the eyes and mucous membranes, and moderately irritating to skin.
 Breathing the dust can cause lung embolisms, and accumulated exposure damages the liver.
-Neodymium also acts as an anticoagulant, especially when given intravenously.
+It also acts as an anticoagulant, especially when given intravenously.

 Art and Design

-Costume jewellers such as Weiss Company, Kramer of New York, and others in the U.S. and Europe took advantage of the twin nature of Neodymium glass, creating neodymium glass rhinestones that they used in their pieces.
+Costume jewellers such as Weiss Company, Kramer of New York, and others in the U.S. and Europe took advantage of the twin nature of this glass, creating glass rhinestones that they used in their pieces.

-Neodymium glass and Neodymium beach glass is quite scarce since many of the early commercial makers of Neodymium glass are now closed, and most made their Neodymium pieces for a limited time.
+Neodymium glass and Neodymium beach glass are quite scarce, since many of the early commercial makers of this glass are now closed, and most made their pieces for a limited time.
 Those who still use Neodymium Oxide to dye glass rarely make mass-produced products, but instead make one-off bowls, vases, and decorative pieces.
-Glass artist Dale Chihuly has used Neodymium in several of his glass sculptures, chandeliers, and more.
+Glass artist Dale Chihuly has used this material in several of his glass sculptures, chandeliers, and more.
 Other current Neodymium glassmakers are in the Czech Republic, the U.S., and China.